Tuesday, December 18, 2012

 Have you mastered the basic query letter?
 If so, do you follow the “Fisherman Query”?

 Casting the Fishing Line –Spelling errors in your first paragraph is like a fisherman who throws the entire fishing pole into the water.
-Your first paragraph should be interesting enough for your reader to continue reading.
+Oops.
+Your first paragraph needs to be interesting enough for your reader to continue reading.
 You won’t know if you get a bite until you can get the fishing pole to work.

 Stink Bait - In the second paragraph, convince the fish why your story is interesting.